 ‘Mary Dean left her service on 13th Nov 1837 having been, on that morning, married to Will Sutton, Butler, having proved herself, one of the very best and most faithful servants that ever entered a family.’

 Butlers were encouraged to marry as it was thought it was a steadying influence.
 William and Mary would have lived in a cottage in Calke Village.
 Unfortunately, they were not blessed with children and eventually Mary returned to work at Calke as Head Housemaid.

 As Butler, William travelled with the family to organise their household wherever they were and in 1841 he is in Tattingstone, Suffolk with Lady Jane and the children (Sir George is in London) and Mary is back at Calke, busy with spring cleaning the house.

 By 1851 the family had found a new role for them.
-They are living at Warslow Hall, the family’s Staffordshire Moors residence, looking after it and keeping it ready for when the family visit.
+They were living at Warslow Hall, the family’s Staffordshire Moors residence, looking after it and keeping it ready for when the family visit.
 Sir John had inherited Calke in 1844 and I would think that he wanted to create his ‘own household’, but because of their love and affection for William and Mary, he offered them this new role.
 They remained at Warslow until their deaths; Mary in 1864 and William in 1867.

 ‘On Christmas Day at Warslow Hall, Staffordshire, where for many years he had been the highly respected house steward of Sir John Harpur Crewe, Bart, Mr William Sutton, in the 72nd year of his age.’